 Journeyman Electrician Salary

 The Bureau of Labor Statistics also predicts that demand for electricians will increase 6 percent by 2032.
-This is about as fast as the national average estimated for all jobs nationwide — meaning that the job market for electricians will be promising.
+This is about as fast as the national average estimated for all jobs nationwide — meaning that the job market for electricians appears to be promising.

 Training for Your Electrical Career